 In 3-year-olds, growth is still slow compared to the first year.
 Most children have become slimmer and lost the rounded tummy of a toddler.
 While all children may grow at a different rate, the following indicate the average for 3-year-old boys and girls:

 After age 2, children of the same age can noticeably vary in height and weight.
-As long as the child is maintaining his or her own rate of growth, there should be no reason to worry.
-A consultation with the child’s pediatrician is recommended if there is cause for concern.
+Although kids come in all shapes and sizes, a healthy toddler should continue to grow at a regular pace.
+The doctor will measure and weigh your child at routine checkups and plot the results on a growth chart.
+This lets the doctor track your child’s growth over time and spot any trends that need attention.
+As long as your child is maintaining his or her own rate of growth, there should be no reason to worry.
+A consultation with your child’s pediatrician is recommended if there is cause for concern.

 As your child continues to grow, you will notice new and exciting abilities that develop.
 While children may progress at different rates, the following are some of the common milestones your child may reach in this age group:

 - Runs and jumps easily